 Notable ex MK Dons players include Jon Otsemobor, Mark Wright, Angelo Balanta, Aaron Wilbraham, Clive Platt and Willy Gueret.

 Only 20 players have made more than 100 appearances for the club, with Luke Chadwick, Dean Lewington, David Martin, Daniel Powell and Darren Potter the only players to have made over 200 MK Dons appearances.

-In their short history, MK Dons have had seven different managers at the helm.
-The current MK Dons manager is Karl Robinson.
-Robinson took over in 2010, and is now the club’s longest serving manager having taken charge of 327 games to date.
+In their short history, MK Dons have had nine different managers at the helm, as well as three caretaker bosses.
+The current MK Dons manager is Paul Tisdale.
+Tisdale took over in June 2018.

 Paul Ince is the club’s most successful manager in terms of win percentage.
 In his first spell at the club from 2007 to 2008, Ince took charge of 55 MK Dons matches, winning 35 of them giving him a win percentage of 63.6%.

 The ten permanent and three caretaker managers in MK Dons manager history are Stuart Murdoch (August 2004 to November 2004); Jimmy Gilligan (caretaker manager from November 2004 to December 2004); Danny Wilson (December 2004 to June 2006); Martin Allen (June 2006 to May 2007); Paul Ince (June 2007 to June 2008 and July 2009 to May 2010); Roberto Di Matteo (July 2008 to June 2009); Karl Robinson (May 2010 to October 2016); Richie Barker (caretaker from October 2016 to December 2016); Robbie Neilson (December 2016 to January 2018); Dan Micciche (January 2018 to April 2018); Keith Millen (caretaker from April 2018 to June 2018); and Paul Tisdale (June 2018 to present).